-- 1. Print copies of the role-play exercise pages (one copy of "Background" for each student in the class; one set of the roles for every seven students in the class). - 2.
-Develop teams of five students (there are seven unique roles in ABIG Company). - 3.
-Have each student read the "Background" as an introduction to the exercise. - 4.
-Assign each student a role to play and provide the specific role description. - 5.
-Indicate the desired outcome of the process (e.g., press conference, written and/or oral presentation, short-term plan, long-term plan, employee meeting, etc.) and create feedback mechanisms appropriate for the desired outcome. - 6.
-Teams will need at least forty-five minutes to review, discuss, and prepare. - 7.
-Link the key issues to course training and learning objectives.
+- 1. Make copies of the role-play exercise pages (one copy of background page for each student in the class; one set of seven roles for every seven students in the class). - 2.
+Develop teams of seven students (there are seven unique roles in ABIG Company). - 3.
+Have each student read the ABIG Company background page as an introduction to the exercise. - 4.
+Assign each student a role to play and give him or her the specific role description to review. - 5.
+Indicate the desired outcome of the process (for example, press conference, written and/or oral presentation, short-term plan, long-term plan, employee meeting, etc.). - 6.
+Allow the teams to proceed without interruption for at least forty-five minutes, depending on the outcome specified above. - 7.
+Create feedback mechanisms appropriate for the desired outcome. - 8.
+Link exercise issues, processes, outcomes, and experiences to course training and learning objectives.